ernsch777/Free-Code-Camp-Test---Survey-Form/README.md

 2. Finished the html this morning after a long break and will handle CSS next.
 It was interesting doing all of the html first and getting used to it looking like crap without any CSS.
 3. Had to use Stackoverflow to discover the way to use default text in a drop down field.
 4. Almost finished CSS today, but the drop down menus are not spanning the same with as the other input fields.
 Fixed alignment issues, enlarged radio buttons and checkboxes, and styled all the rest of the page.
 Will submit tomorrow after giving the drop down spans another shot.
+5. Finally finished all of the challenges and passed this test.
+Some of the test conditions were not needed to make the page functional, but their tests are pretty good nonetheless.